SAP-samples/teched2025-AD165/exercises/ex1/README.md

 3. Then deselect **Autofit** to be able to zoom and adjust the display window.
 <br>![Autofit](/exercises/ex1/images/01_03_0070.png)

-5. Zoom into the uploaded image and select a nice detail by dragging the image to the right position.
+4. Zoom into the uploaded image and select a nice detail by dragging the image to the right position.
-6. Click **Save changes**.
+5. Click **Save changes**.
 <br>![Zoom reposition & Save](/exercises/ex1/images/01_03_0080.png)

-## Exercise 1.4 Edit the overview page of your workspace

-After completing these steps you will have designed a beautiful entry page for your AI Center of Excellence workspace.
-<br><br>
-#### Exercise 1.4.1   Add some images to the overview page
+#### Exercise 1.2.3   Add images to the overview page

 1. First, open the workpage editor by clicking the pencil icon on the right of the screen.
 <br>![Go to workpage editor](/exercises/ex1/images/01_04_0010.png)